namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

   }
 ```

-Next, we extend our `ViewController` with the methods necessary to take a photo and be an
+Next, we extend our `ViewController` with the methods necessary to take a photo
-`AVCapturePhotoCaptureDelegate`:
+and be an `AVCapturePhotoCaptureDelegate`.
+Add the following block of code just
+below the main `ViewController` class definition inside `ViewController.swift`:

 ```swift
 extension ViewController : AVCapturePhotoCaptureDelegate {